NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 And in Sharingan mode:

+- Does not take extra damage in sharingan mode
 - 5B has 2 more frames of block stun
 - 5BB(B)
     - Is super cancellable and staggers